Wednesday, February 25, 2009

 Mallrats - The critics really tore Kevin Smith (writer, director) apart for this movie, especially after the success of his directorial debut, Clerks, but I love it because of its flaws.
 At times, it's campy and unconventionally funny but they're familiar, real characters, who have real situations to overcome.

-drug dealers Jay and Silent Bob to destroy the show's stage.
+Brodie and T.S. discover Truth or Date is shooting at the same mall, and ask local troublemaking drug dealers Jay and Silent Bob to destroy the show's stage.
 Brodie also finds out Rene is being pursued by his nemesis Shannon Hamilton, a clothing store manager who hates Brodie.

-minor, and a guy who spends all day trying to see the hidden image of a sailboat in a Magic Eye poster.
+Between seeking romantic advice from Stan Lee and debating such topics as the sexual proclivities of comic-book characters and the status of a cookie stand located outside the official food court, the two run into various acquaintances, including a sex researcher who happens to be a minor, and a guy who spends all day trying to see the hidden image of a sailboat in a Magic Eye poster.
 They also run afoul of Brandi's father, who has the mall security guard La Fours plant marijuana on their persons so they can be arrested.
 In addition to helping them escape, Jay and Silent Bob get two of the game show contestants stoned, allowing T.S. and Brodie to replace them on Truth or Date and woo back their respective exes.

 (The summaries are edited from Wikipedia)